mirasmitty/python-challenge/README.md

 # Background
 It's time to put away the Excel sheet and enter the world of programming with Python.
 In this assignment, you'll use the concepts you've learned to complete two Python challenges, PyBank and PyPoll.
 Both tasks present a real-world situation where your newly developed Python scripting skills come in handy.

-This repository contains Python scripts for analyzing financial records (PyBank) and election data (PyPoll).
+This repository contains Python code for analyzing financial records (PyBank) and election data (PyPoll).

 # Project Structure